ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 ## Did you know?

-Anyone's who remotely familiar with osu! is surely aware of ::Mismagius::{ user=19048 }' and [ztrot](https://osu.ppy.sh/users/6347)'s collab of [Can't Defeat Airman](https://osu.ppy.sh/beatmapsets/24313#osu/104229), one of osu!'s most played maps of all time.
+Anyone's who remotely familiar with osu! is surely aware of ::Mismagius::{ user=19048 }' and ::ztrot::{ user=6347 }'s collab of [Can't Defeat Airman](https://osu.ppy.sh/beatmapsets/24313#osu/104229), one of osu!'s most played maps of all time.
 You might also know that there's [another *Can't Defeat Airman* map](https://osu.ppy.sh/beatmapsets/24084#osu/82033) by ::Sushi::{ user=43108 }, but did you know that they were originally supposed to be a part of the same beatmap?

 That's right, originally the map by Mismagius and ztrot was supposed to be a guest difficulty on Sushi's beatmap.
 However, this didn't happen due to multiple reasons, some of them being that the map was considered too hard to be ranked at the time (so it would have to be [approved](/wiki/Beatmap/Category) instead), and Sushi feeling like the guest difficulty would overshadow his other difficulties.